Military coups in Bangladesh: 1996 coup attempt

-Coup against Caretaker government in 2007
+2007 coup against caretaker government

 Army Chief Lt.
-Gen Moeen U. Ahmed staged a military coup on 11 January 2007 in Bangladesh.
+Gen Moeen U. Ahmed staged a military coup on 11 January 2007.

 The military-backed Caretaker Government (CTG) was formed outside the constitutional provisions.
-Fakhruddin Ahmed made head the government.
-President Iajuddin Ahmed had to run the presidency at gun point during said army rule.[14]
-[15] Lt.
-Gen. Moeen upgraded the Army Chief of Staff's rank to General.[16]
-Moeen extended the rule of the CTG for two years while his tenure for one year as army chief without lawful authority, in the absence of regular elected government following receiving NDC being the Lt.
-General and army chief which is designed for Lt.
-Colonel level officer.
-The coup has ended as of in 2008 after the military government held a parliamentary election in December 2008 and transfer of power was handed over to the Awami League, who won 230 seats in parliament.
+Fakhruddin Ahmed was made head of government.
+President Iajuddin Ahmed had to run the presidency at gun point during said army rule.
+Lt.
+Gen. Moeen upgraded the Army Chief of Staff's rank to General.
+Moeen extended the rule of the CTG for two years and his tenure as army chief for one year.
+The coup ended in 2008 after the military government held a parliamentary election in December 2008 and transfer of power was handed over to the Awami League, which won 230 seats in parliament.

 2009 Bangladesh Rifles revolt

 The Bangladesh Rifles revolt was a mutiny staged on 25 and 26 February 2009 in Dhaka by a section of the Bangladesh Rifles (BDR), a paramilitary force mainly tasked with guarding the borders of Bangladesh.
 The rebelling BDR soldiers took over the BDR headquarters in Pilkhana, killing the BDR Director-General Shakil Ahmed along with 56 other army officers and 17 civilians.
 They also fired on civilians, held many of their officers and their families hostage, vandalised property and looted valuables.
 By the second day, unrest had spread to 12 other towns and cities.
 The mutiny ended as the mutineers surrendered their arms and released the hostages after a series of discussions and negotiations with the government.